Research Computing Resources at UNSW

 We strongly advise you to look at the list of UNSW Research Technology Services, including Katana, available to UNSW researchers.

 Similar information is available at Research Infrastructure → High-Performance Computing.

 Cluster Computing at CSE

-Several clusters of hosts are available for special purposes.
+Several clusters of Linux computers are available at CSE for special purposes.

 They originate from different funding purposes related to the research groups that use them.

 Access to cluster computers is given by CSG at the request of the supervising academic